 - Keep but modify – These activities are necessary, but perhaps you can modify to make them more efficient or useful.
 Perhaps getting them more organized into “piles” that are related to one another so that synergies can occur.

 - Give to others – Are there projects your team your team is working on that may make sense to be completed by a different organization?
 Are there synergies elsewhere that would make the workflow more efficient?
 Try not to be a control freak – look for ways to reduce the time and effort required to get things done.

 - Throw out – This is the “pile” we tend not to do well.
 We add more and more activities and ask more of our teams rather than stopping unproductive or less impactful projects.
 I recently saw Daniel Pink refer to this as the “To Don’t” list.
 Start a “To Don’t” list and make it a practice to ask your team, “What can we STOP doing?”
 This is so hard.
 This list may be internal initiatives like meetings and reports, or external tasks.
 You may be doing something in client service that has very little impact on clients.
 Stop doing it and shift resources to the “KEEP” activities above.
 Start this “pile” of “To Don’ts” and review it weekly.
 It will only take a few minutes to review and alter it, but could save valuable time and resources for you and your team.

 Start 2016 with a bang by cleaning out your work closets.
 Set yourself up for success now by organizing then and focusing on your most important work activities.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help purging your work closet, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.